SonalRajurkar/CSE6060SNLP/README.md

 In this nlp tasks were performed in marathi language.
 I performed tokenization, similarity, prediction of next words, vectorization in that.

 ## Sentiment analysis movie review
 This python file contains the sentiment analysis performed on movie data.
+I am presently working on sentiment analysis in Marathi using Marathi WordNet.

 ## Review doc
 This doc file contains review of 5 research papers on sentiment analysis.
 I have referred 5 papers and written the summary of those including all statistics and tables.
 This was done in place of quiz (not attended quiz 1)